Idn7x/Brute-force-algorithm--Parallel-programming--using-openMP-API/README.md

 we parallelized the code using two methods:
  * First method using nested loops
  * Second method using recursive algorithm

+    This is NOT a real password cracker.
+You cannot put in an encrypted password and find out what it is.

  <h2 align="center"> - First method using nested loops::</h2>

    1- Sequential code: